Initiated and launched a self-serve end-of-term flow that reduced operational workload by 70% and uplifting retentions.

 High operational overhead

-Ops handled 100% of renewals manually - tracking expirations, sending reminders, presenting EOT options and its cost, and handling renewal/return.
+Ops handled 100% of renewals manually - tracking expirations, sending reminders, presenting end-of-term options and its cost, and handling renewal/return.

 🔥